bayanlulu/Perk-Ping/README.md

-## Perk & Ping - Coffee Shop Landing Website
+## Perk & Ping - Coffee Shop Landing Website.

 I introduce to you **Perk & Ping**, an innovative coffee shop website designed to promote our coffee services and provide customers with further information about us while making it simple for them to contact us.